-The Rose Garden Early Childhood Center offers half or full-day programs for children 18 months to 5 years old.
+The Rose Garden Early Childhood Center offers full-day programs for children 18 months to 5 years old.

 Our teachers are specially trained in the LifeWays model.
 Our materials are natural and sense-nourishing.
 Our curriculum is geared toward age-appropriate early childhood development.
 Our playground is designed to allow children to grow confident in their bodies and the physical world while encouraging cooperation, imagination and curiousity.

 The Rose Garden Early Childhood Center is a place of respite for parents and children where tender seedlings can grow strong roots.

 The Rose Garden Early Childhood Center is housed in an award-winning renovation built in 1928 and brought back to life in 2009.
 It was originally a Catholic school and is now a mixed use building with commercial spaces on the first floor and residences on the upper two floors.
 Next door, there is a convent of retired nuns who love looking out the window to watch the children play in the protected green space.